Experienced Alpharetta Estate Planning Attorneys

 A designated beneficiary is someone who is named in a will or trust to inherit assets from the deceased’s estate.
 The person who drafts the will or trust can name anyone as a beneficiary, including their spouse, children, siblings, parents or friends.

-To discuss your estate plan with attorney Craig Lerman, call 678-888-5773 or contact him online to schedule an appointment at our office in Kennesaw, Alpharetta or Atlanta, Georgia.
+To discuss your estate plan with our experienced estate planning attorneys, call 678-888-5773 or contact us online to schedule an appointment at our offices in Alpharetta or Kennesaw.
+We serve clients throughout the Atlanta metro area and provide virtual or remote meeting options.